Fixed versus adjustable rate loans

 A fixed-rate loan features the same payment for the entire duration of your mortgage.
 The property tax and homeowners insurance will increase over time, but for the most part, payment amounts on fixed rate loans vary little.

-During the early amortization period of a fixed-rate loan, a large percentage of your payment goes toward interest, and a much smaller percentage toward principal.
-That gradually reverses as the loan ages.
+When you first take out a fixed-rate mortgage loan, most of your payment goes toward interest.
+This proportion gradually reverses as the loan ages.

-You might choose a fixed-rate loan in order to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Avalon Mortgage Services, Inc. at (708) 403-5181 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select fixed-rate loans because interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call Avalon Mortgage Services, Inc. an Illinois Residential Mortgage Licensee at 7084035181 to learn more.

-Most ARM programs have a cap that protects you from sudden monthly payment increases.
-Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
-Sometimes an ARM has a "payment cap" which ensures that your payment will not increase beyond a certain amount over the course of a given year.
-The majority of ARMs also cap your interest rate over the duration of the loan.
+Most Adjustable Rate Mortgages are capped, which means they can't increase over a specific amount in a given period.
+Your ARM may feature a cap on how much your interest rate can increase in one period.
+For example: no more than a couple percent per year, even though the underlying index increases by more than two percent.
+Sometimes an ARM has a "payment cap" which guarantees your payment can't go above a certain amount over the course of a given year.
+The majority of ARMs also cap your rate over the life of the loan period.

-Most borrowers who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the house longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they cannot sell or refinance at the lower property value.
+Most people who choose ARMs choose them because they want to get lower introductory rates and do not plan to remain in the house for any longer than the initial low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they cannot sell their home or refinance with a lower property value.